 While it’s a good idea to have a will as part of your estate plan, you still will want to make beneficiary designations for each IRA you own.
 Here’s why:

-So, by naming a beneficiary, that person may be able to continue the tax advantages associated with the account.
+By naming a beneficiary, that person may be able to continue the tax advantages associated with the account.
 For example, a traditional IRA that a spouse inherits could continue growing on a tax-deferred basis.
-Just keep in mind that at age 72, they may be required to take a minimum distribution from certain tax-deferred accounts.
+Just keep in mind that your beneficiary may be required to take a required minimum distribution (RMD) from certain tax-deferred accounts.
+To learn more about non-spouse beneficiary distributions, please refer to “Taking required minimum distributions.”

 After that, we recommend reviewing your beneficiaries once a year to make sure everything is still in line with your wishes.
 And be sure to speak with your legal and tax advisor for more information about beneficiary planning and how it fits into your overall estate plan.